open-rcp/rcp/CODE_OF_CONDUCT.md

 ## Scope

+This Code of Conduct applies within all community spaces, including:
+- GitHub repositories, issues, pull requests, and discussions
+- Official RCP communication channels
+- Project documentation and wikis
+- Community forums and mailing lists
+- RCP-related events and meetups
+- Social media conversations that mention the RCP project

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct also applies when an individual is officially representing the community in public spaces.
 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

+## Technical Conduct

+In addition to personal conduct, we expect contributors to follow these technical guidelines:

+* Write tests for new code, and ensure all tests pass before submitting pull requests
+* Follow the established code style for the project (where defined)
+* Document public APIs and significant functionality
+* Keep security in mind when developing and report potential vulnerabilities
+* Respect backward compatibility when making changes
+* Be mindful of performance implications when submitting code

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at hi@devstroop.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at security@rcp-project.dev or by contacting project team members directly.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the